Akchive/lisk-sandbox/README.md

-This assignment is part of my **fellowship program at Dev3Pack**, where I'm building and revising core Solidity concepts week by week.
-These smart contracts are crafted to help me reinforce the fundamentals and prepare for real-world development tasks.
+This repository contains Solidity assignments completed as part of my fellowship program at Dev3Pack, created to help me revise and reinforce key smart contract concepts.

 ---